-As of April 30, 2021, the Company did not have any direct, indirect or material ancillary involvement in the United States cannabis industry and accordingly is not currently subject to Canadian Securities Administrators Staff Notice 51-352 (Revised) - Issuers with U.S. Marijuana-Related Activities ("Staff Notice 51-352").
-The Company currently has immaterial exposure to US cannabis operations in connection with: (a) its non-controlling 30% ownership interest in EndoCanna; (b) its joint venture partnership with Empower Clinics Inc.; and (c) its subsidiary, Opticann.
+As of July 31, 2021, the Company did not have any direct, indirect or material ancillary involvement in the United States cannabis industry and accordingly is not currently subject to Canadian Securities Administrators Staff Notice 51-352 (Revised) - Issuers with U.S. Marijuana-Related Activities ("CSA Staff Notice 51-352").
+The Company currently has immaterial exposure to US cannabis operations in connection with: (a) its non-controlling 30% ownership interest in Endocanna; (b) its joint venture partnership with Empower Clinics Inc.; (c) its subsidiary, Opticann; and (d) its partnership with Como Health LLC.

-EndoCanna concentrates in endocannabinoid DNA testing.
+Endocanna concentrates in endocannabinoid DNA testing.
 Endocanna has developed a home-based DNA test kit using a saliva collection.
 The test kit analyzes over 500 genes and more than 550,000 single nucleotide polymorphisms in the human body and provides a personalized "EndoDecoded" report, identifying how an individual's specific genetic makeup interacts with cannabinoids and terpenes.
 The custom report helps customers select cannabis with the right cannabinoid profile and assist with choosing the formulation, dosage, and best delivery method for their needs.

-The Company has a promissory note with Empower Clinics Inc., which at the Company's option, the promissory note is convertible into the shares of Empower Clinics based on the value of the shares at the closing price the day before the conversion, or into the equity interest in the joint venture to be formed between the Company and Empower Health.
-The Company will install extraction units and related downstream extraction equipment inside Empower Clinics Inc.'s existing licensed hemp processing facility in Sandy, Oregon.
+The Company has a promissory note with Empower Clinics Inc., which at the Company's option, may be convertible into shares of Empower Clinics based on the value of the shares at the closing price the day before the conversion, or into the equity interest in the joint venture to be formed between the Company and Empower Health.
+Within this joint venture, the Company will install extraction units and related downstream extraction equipment inside Empower Clinics Inc.'s existing licensed hemp processing facility in Sandy, Oregon.
 In addition, the Company will train and supervise the staff on the proprietary methods of extraction and oil production that it produces in Canada.
 Once operational, the joint venture will begin producing proprietary branded products for Empower Clinics Inc.'s corporately owned physician staffed health clinics in Washington State, Oregon, and Arizona.
-The development of the CBD extraction facility has been delayed due to the impact of the COVID-19 pandemic and significant limitations of travel that have prevented further work from taking place.
+The development of the CBD extraction facility under this joint venture has been delayed due to the impact of the COVID-19 pandemic on travel, in particular, which has prevented further work from taking place.

-Opticann has an exclusive licensing agreement to use the patented VESIsorb[®] drug delivery system for absorption into the system.
-Although Opticann currently has no active operations in the United States, Opticann is preparing for the eCommerce launch of ArthroCBD, a CBD 25 mg softgel brand formulated using VESIsorb[®].
+Opticann has an exclusive licensing agreement to use the patented VESIsorb® drug delivery system for absorption into the system.
+Although Opticann currently has no active operations in the United States, Opticann is preparing for the eCommerce launch of ArthroCBD, a CBD 25 mg softgel brand formulated using VESIsorb®.
 In addition, the Company is planning on selling the ArthroCBD through over-the-counter sales at leading U.S. retailers.

 OptiCann is developing arthrocbd.com as an e-commerce platform to sell CBD-based products in compliance with the Farm Bill (as hereinafter defined).
-The Company anticipates that the platform will utilize plug-ins from

-WooCommerce to power e-commerce functionality and Slate Payment software for payment processing, both of which were selected following a thorough diligence process undertaken by Opticann.
-The Company anticipates that the site will be operational in April 2021.
+The Company anticipates that the platform will utilize plug-ins from WooCommerce to power e-commerce functionality and Slate Payment software for payment processing, both of which were selected following a thorough diligence process undertaken by Opticann.
+The Company operationalized the siteMay 2021.